On generic nefness of tangent sheaves: Preliminary

+We first collect some notation and elementary result in this section.
+Throughout this paper, we will work over $\mathbb{C}$, the field of complex numbers.

-\section{Slope semistability and Harder-Narasimhan filtrations}
+\subsection{Slope semistability and Harder-Narasimhan filtrations}

-In this section, we will study some properties on Harder-Narasimhan semistable filtrations.
 Let $X$ be a normal projective variety and let $\alpha$ be a movable curve class.
-Assume that either $X$ is $\mathbb{Q}$-factorial or $\alpha$ is the class of a complete intersection of basepoint-free divisors.
-Then for any torsion-free coherent sheaf $E$ with positive rank on $X$, the slope of $E$ with respect to $\alpha$ is the number We would like to refer to \cite[Appendix A]{GKP14} for more details on slope notions on singular spaces.
-The maximal slope is defined as follows, The supremum is in fact a maximum (see \textit{e.g.} \cite[Proposition A.2]{GKP14}).
+Assume that either $X$ is $\mathbb{Q}$-factorial or $\alpha$ is the class of a complete intersection of basepoint-free Cartier divisors.
+Then for any torsion-free coherent sheaf $E$ of positive rank on $X$, the slope of $E$ with respect to $\alpha$ is the number The maximal slope is defined as follows, The supremum is in fact a maximum.
 The sheaf $E$ is called $\alpha$-semistable (or just semistable if there is no ambiguity) if $\mu_{\alpha,max} (E)= \mu_{\alpha}(E)$.
 If $E$ is not semistable, then there is a unique maximal subsheaf $F$ of $E$ such that $\mu_{\alpha,max} (E)= \mu_{\alpha}(F)$.
 This $F$ is called the maximal destabilizing subsheaf and is automatically semistable.

 There is a unique filtration, called the Harder-Narasimhan semistable filtration, of saturated subsheaves, such that $E_i/E_{i-1}$ is the maximal destabilizing subsheaf of $E/E_{i-1}$ for all $i\in \{1,..., r\}$ and that the sequence $(\mu_{\alpha}(E_i/E_{i-1}))_{i\in \{1,..., r\}}$ is strictly decreasing.